-- Makapu‘u Point Lighthouse Trail – fun hike out the to the point and lighthouse.
+- Makapu‘u Point Lighthouse Trail – fun hike out to the point and lighthouse.

 - Pearl Harbor Historic Sites Visitor Center – so much to do here, you could spend several days exploring all of the museums and tours.
 Boat tour to USS Arizona Memorial, Pacific Aviation Museum, USS Bowfin submarine, USS Missouri.
 The USS Arizona landing is closed for repairs, but you can still take the tour with the boat floating past it.

-- Waikīkī Beach – a beach that is very popular with the tourists.
-Lots of brand name hotels here.
+- Waikīkī Beach – a beach that is very popular with tourists.
+Lots of brand-name hotels here.

 Here’s a short list of the current events happening in Oahu, Hawaii that you can buy tickets for.

 Looking for other things to do?
 Here are the top 10 sightseeing tickets and packages for Oahu.

 Or, you can buy one of the Lonely Planet books, which are another excellent resource.
 Their current promo offers 3 books for the price of two.

 Best places to eat in Oahu

 There’s always something tasty to eat when you visit Hawaii.
 Whether it is fresh Pineapple from the Dole Plantation, a “pupu platter” (aka hor ‘d oeuvres), or something savory like Loco Moco, you’re in for a culinary experience.
 Here are Doug’s recommendations for the best places to eat in Oahu, Hawaii.